vincentoleary/My-Resume/README.md

 __Truman Foundation Scholarship Summer Institute Assistant__ (Chris Avery , PhD.)
 White House Office of Science and Technology Policy: U.S. Global Change Research Program, Washington, DC, May - Aug 2018
 Recognized for exemplary contributions towards the publication of the Fourth National Climate Assessment, Volume II - an inter-agency effort coordinated by the White House to identify and explain the risks of climate change to policymakers.
-+ Negotiated with lead authors on image requirements while addressing questions and issues from stakeholders
++ Collaborated with lead authors on the Fourth National Climate Assessment to select appropriate chapter images, contributing to clear, policy-relevant communication of climate science risks.
 + Recommended portfolio of publicly available images on time for each of 30+ chapters in Volume II

 2018 __Nonprofit Board Prep Program__